sergiogaiotto/mcp_falagaiotto/README.md

 ## 📄 Licença

-Este projeto está licenciado sob a licença MIT - veja o arquivo [LICENSE](LICENSE) para detalhes.
+Este projeto está licenciado sob a licença MIT.

 ## 👨‍💻 Autor